-- Portal construction and development of an underground drilling platform should proceed as soon as possible. - Resource delineation drilling from underground can be achieved with improved accuracy as compared to surface drill holes with depths approaching 2,000 feet and significant hole deviation. - The Cove pit prohibits drilling the Gap extension area and portions of the Gap deposit.
+- Portal construction and development of an underground drilling platform should proceed as soon as possible.
+(Note: This has since been completed). - Resource delineation drilling from underground can be achieved with improved accuracy as compared to surface drill holes with depths approaching 2,000 feet and significant hole deviation. - The Cove pit prohibits drilling the Gap extension area and portions of the Gap deposit.
 These are the most prospective nearby areas for adding significant mineral resources. - Expansion of the 2201 zone could add high grade mineralization to the project, which would be accessed through the Helen and Gap infrastructure.